Hi there! I'm Subhankar

 - Recently, I worked on spatial pattern mining, including regional and taxonomy-aware co-location patterns with statistical guarantees.

-- Spatial variability-aware downscaling of climate variables using Generative Models
+- Spatial variability-aware super-resolution of geospatial variables using Generative Models

-- Causal discovery of factors influencing climate variables
+- Causal Discovery of factors influencing geospatial variables